The European Historic Houses has an advocacy role towards all relevant European institutions and stakeholders on behalf of owners of historic houses.

 It aims at raising awareness on historic houses and ackowledge the enormous contribution of their owners to the preservation of our common heritage.
 We want citizens and politicians to understand that owners dedicate their time, money, effort and passion to preserve these houses.

 We work in several policy areas affecting owners of historic houses at European level and rely on our members to share our messages at national level.

 Voices Of Culture is an organisation which structure dialogue between the European Institutions and the cultural sector.
 The topic of ‘The role of culture in non-urban areas of the European Union’ was brainstormed the 4th & 5th of February 2020 at Fagus-Werk in Alfeld, Germany.
 EHH was a part of 35 cultural organisations participating.
-EHH had taken over the writing of a section of the report in order to prepare the Dialogue meeting for this topic which will take place on the 28th of April 2020 in Brussels, Belgium.
+EHH had taken over the writing of a section of the brainstorming report, in order to prepare the dialogue meeting for this topic which took place in April 2020.

 The CULT Committee is a group of consultation for the civil society toward the EU Institutions specialised for the cultural sector.
 In 2020 EHH participated in this consultation among 37 other organisation which were sharing about how to bring green initiatives to the EU programmes with an emphasis on transports (trains over planes) catering (local and organic) and zero-waste behaviours.

 The committee is responsible for all the cultural aspects of the Union such as the dissemination of culture, cultural heritage, cultural and linguistic diversity, as well as for education, audiovisual policy, information and media policy, the cultural and educational aspects of the information society, youth and sports.The Committee also regularly holds public hearings to gather evidence from experts in the fields of its competence.
 EHH is regularly consulted and invited to meetings and discussions.